JMSkelton/VASPToGULP/Example_SrO-IBRION-6/README.md

 # ==============================
 ```

-This contains the "main" (initial) structure along with an `observables` block with the total energy, strain derivatives, gradients, the unique non-zero components of the calculated elastic-constant matrix and the calculated phonon frequencies and eigenvectors.
+This contains the "main" (initial) structure along with an `observables` block with the total energy, stress tensor, gradients, the unique non-zero components of the calculated elastic-constant matrix and the calculated phonon frequencies and eigenvectors.

 The elastic constants are also used to calculate bulk and shear moduli using the Voigt definitions: